ksu-cs-textbooks/cis301/content/4-chapter/4_5-notRules.md

              P
 ```

-And here is a Logika example that demonstrates the syntax of the rule:
+And here is an example that demonstrates the syntax of the rule:

 ```text
 ¬ ¬ p ⊢ p